watchly/docs/docs/reference/virtual-fields.md

 One of the most powerful features of Axiom are Virtual Fields.
 With Virtual Fields, there is no need to do any up-front planning of how to structure or transform your data.
 Instead, send your data as-is and then use Virtual Fields to manipulate your data in real-time during queries.

-The feature is also known has "derviced columns/fields", however Axiom's Virtual Fields have some unique properties that make them much more powerful.
+The feature is also known has "derived columns/fields", however Axiom's Virtual Fields have some unique properties that make them much more powerful.

 In this guide, you'll be introduced to Virtual Fields, their features, how to manage them, and how to get the best out of them.